 • Funding for direct costs associated with the student-led research project.

 • Funding to 501(c)3-6 community-based organizations involved in student-led community-driven research.
-This funding could be used to compensate staff for their time to assist or advise in the research and compensate community members who participate in the research as survey respondents, interviewees, or other sources of information.
+This funding could be used to compensate staff for their time assisting or advising the student and community members who are sources of information.

 • Layout and design support.

-• Assistance with publicity and distribution of your project findings.
+• Assistance with publicity and distribution of project findings.

 Other Opportunities and Resources